 The City of Forsyth is located in central Monroe County, which is located in the central part of the state, approximately 60 miles south of Atlanta.
-Growth has been reflected in the City's General Fund revenues, which have increased from \$3,849,605 in 2003 to \$3,943,791 in 2012.
-The economic condition and outlook of the City remain strong as the area is predicted to have a sustained growth pattern through 2013.
+Growth has been reflected in the City's governmental funds' revenue, which has increased from \$3,362,225 in 2004 to \$4,408,023 in 2013.
+The economic condition and outlook of the City remain strong as the area is predicted to have a sustained growth pattern through 2014.
 City leaders have recognized and plans have been developed and/or implemented to maintain balanced, controlled and planned developments in concert with an economic development plan that encourage appropriate growth.
 The economic growth has also placed increased demands on services, but the City has adopted a conservative approach and implemented programs to meet these demands.
 The City has still been able to provide its services at a cost per capita that is comparable to other communities with similar demographic and economic characteristics.

-The financial position of the City deteriorated during the 2012 year.
-The primary cause of the deterioration is a large reduction in sales tax revenue due to a large refund to Georgia Power.
-The City has been able to maintain or reduce the millage rate on Ad Valorem taxes for the past nine years.
+The financial position of the City deteriorated during the 2013 year.
+The primary causes of the deterioration were a large reduction in sales tax revenue due to a large refund to Georgia Power and rising energy prices.
+The City has been able to maintain or reduce the millage rate on Ad Valorem taxes for the past ten years.
 A new special local option sales tax was passed and collections are set to begin in 2014.
-The current year is the fifth year of collections for the 2008 special local option sales tax.
-The total amount received during the current year from this SPLOST was \$625,368.
-The City expects to collect \$4,200,000 over a period of six years.
+The current year is the final year of collections for the 2008 special local option sales tax.
+The total amount received during the current year from this SPLOST was \$868,654.